favourachara07/CSC-333-OR-Linear-Programming-Solutions/README.md

 *Repository Contents*

 - *Hand-Solved Solutions*: Scanned PDFs or images of the graphical solutions showing constraints, feasible regions, and optimal solutions.
-- *Python Code*: Scripts written in Python (e.g., (link unavailable)) that use libraries like matplotlib, numpy, and scipy (or pulp) to solve the LP problems graphically.
+- *Python Code*: Scripts written in Python that use libraries like matplotlib, numpy, and scipy (or pulp) to solve the LP problems graphically.
-- *(link unavailable)*: This file provides an overview of the repository, the steps involved in solving the problems, and instructions for running the Python code.
+- *README.md*: This file provides an overview of the repository, the steps involved in solving the problems, and instructions for running the Python code.
 - *Results*: Outputs from the Python scripts, including plots showing the feasible regions and optimal points.

 *Getting Started*